BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKRegionalMaximaImage.md

-# ITK Regional Maxima Image Filter (ITKRegionalMaximaImage)
+# ITK Regional Maxima Image Filter

 Produce a binary image where foreground is the regional maxima of the input image.